Magform/articleAnalyzer/src/site/markdown/implementation.md

 - APIKey: the user api-key which specify that this user is allowed to download the articles
 - query: the keywords which allows to download articles regarding specific arguments
 - JSONOutput: the file name where to save the response received from the download
+- articlesPerPage: the number of articles you want to load per page
+- initialPage: the number of the first page to download
-- articleNumber: the number of articles to download
+- totalPageNumber: the total number of pages to download

 The Downloader class provides: